DRIVING TIME: 2.5 hours

 HWY: CA 190

 Leaving San Cristobal de Las Casas, follow the signs for Comitan out of the city and on to Cuauhtemoc.
-Cuauhtemoc is on the border of Mexico and Guatemala.
+Cuauhtemoc is located on the border of Mexico and Guatemala.
 Fill your tanks at any gas station you come across.
-When you see the iron gate across the road, you are at the Mexican and Guatemalan border.
+When you see the iron gate across the road, you’ll know you are at the Mexican and Guatemalan border.

 Hotels & Eats